 Food makes up a large part of a people’s culture.
 Every culture has their signature meal, and there are often traditions surrounding the dish.
 For cultures that are rich in food, their languages can reflect this.
-In German, a common idiom is Das ist mein Bier!
-[That is my beer!] or Das ist mein Wurst!
+In Bavaria, Germany, a common idiom is Das ist mein Bier!
+[That is my beer!] or Das ist meine Wurst!
 [That is my sausage!].
 At face value, it would seem that the speaker is simply calling out which typical German food item is theirs.
 However, it actually means something along the lines of, ‘That’s my business!’
-If your German friends or relatives are getting too nosy, tell them to stay out of your stuff (and your beer!) with this handy phrase.
+If your Bavarian friends or relatives are getting too nosy, tell them to stay out of your stuff (and your beer!) with this handy phrase.

 The use of beer [Bier] or sausage [Wurst] in various expressions, like this one, can also help us understand how important a particular word is in German culture.
 The selection of words for either phrases or idioms opens up a window into the daily life of this culture, as well as the important moments in its history.

 Also, as shown in our German course, when you say, Ich lerne, wie man das Essen macht [I’m learning how to make the food], you would literally be saying, ‘I learn how one makes the food.’
 The phrase is a bit more formal and explanatory than in English.
 It also helps the learner understand how to form ‘how to’ statements.
 Once you learn one of these phrases, you’ll have the tools to create sentences like this in the future — and make some delicious German food!
 If you’re planning on having Thanksgiving at your aunt’s house this year, you would also sound a bit more formal expressing this in German.